CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 Only valid workflow transitions shall be permitted.

-### FR-VAL-08: Objective Non-Scoring Payload Validation
+### FR-VAL-08: Objective Scoring Payload Validation

-The system shall reject any employee-created or manager-created objective payload that includes weightage, rating, score, weightedScore, targetValue, targetDate, or scoringParticipation = true.
+The system shall reject any employee-created or manager-created objective payload that includes unauthorized weightage, rating, score, weightedScore, targetValue, targetDate, or scoringParticipation = true.

 ### FR-VAL-09: Quarter Score Calculation Validation

-The system shall calculate quarter score only from template-configured scoring sections and scoring fields where scoring participation is enabled.
+The system shall calculate term score only from template-configured scoring sections, scoring fields, and approved scoreable objectives where scoring participation is enabled.

-Objectives, comments, achievements, and attachments shall not be included in score calculation.
+Non-scoreable objectives, comments, additional achievements, and attachments shall not be included in score calculation.

 ---